-Generally speaking, you can sue your employer for meal / rest break violations going back three years, as recently asserted in the California Supreme Court case Murphy v.
+You can sue your employer for meal/rest break violations going back 3 years, as recently asserted in the California Supreme Court case Murphy v.
 Kenneth Cole.
-You may also be able to sue your employer for a period of four years due to unfair competition laws.
-Speak with our Los Angeles employment lawyer about this for more information.
+You may also be able to sue your employer for 4 years due to unfair competition laws.
+Speak with our Los Angeles lawyer about this for more information.

-Can my right to a meal break be waved?
+Can my right to a meal break be waived?

-You and your employer can waive your 30-minute meal break by mutual agreement if your total work day is six hours or less.
+You and your employer can waive your 30-minute meal break if there is a mutual agreement and if your total work day is six hours or less.

-Generally speaking, for a work day lasting eight hours, one rest break should occur before your meal break and one should occur after your meal break.
-The Brinker case clarified that you can schedule a meal break early within your five hour window.
+For workday lasting 8 hours, one rest break should occur before your meal break, and one should occur after your meal break.
+The Brinker case clarified that you can schedule a meal break early within your five-hour window.
 When possible or reasonable, your rest breaks should be scheduled toward the middle of a work period.

 What happens if my boss denies both my rest break(s) and meal break(s) on the same day?